bstatcomp/gpu-stan-paper-materials/README.md

 1. Install the toolchain and GPU driver

-###Ubuntu
+### Ubuntu

 If using a NVIDIA device install the NVIDIA CUDA toolkit and clinfo tool.

-apt update
+`apt update`

-apt install nvidia-cuda-toolkit clinfo
+`apt install nvidia-cuda-toolkit clinfo`

 If you have an AMD GPU install the OpenCL driver available here:

 https://www.amd.com/en/support/kb/release-notes/rn-prorad-lin-amdgpupro

-###Windows
+### Windows

 Install the latest Rtools suite if you don't already have it.
-During the installation make sure that the 64 bit toolchain is installed.
+During the installation make sure that the 64-bit toolchain is installed.
 You also need to verify that you have the System Enviroment variable Path updated to include the path to the g++ compiler (<Rtools installation path>\mingw_64\bin).

-If you have a Nvidia card, install the latest Nvidia CUDA toolkit found on the NVIDIA support website.
-AMD users should use AMD APP SDK.
+If you have an NVIDIA device install the latest NVIDIA CUDA toolkit found on the NVIDIA support website.
+AMD users should use the AMD APP SDK.

 2. Clone cmdstan with the appropriate branch